Message from Ajith Weerasinghe, District Governor 2020-21

 The first Rotary Club in Sri Lanka was formed in Colombo in 1929.
-Currently there are 71 Rotary Clubs in Sri Lanka, with nearly 2,000 Rotarians.
+Currently there are 71 Rotary Clubs in Sri Lanka, with more than 2,000 Rotarians.

 Sri Lanka became the first country in South Asia to become Polio Free with a funding of US$ 2,5 MILLION from the Rotary network.
 Rotary Sri Lanka also takes pride in rebuilding 23 Tsunami affected Government schools in Sri Lanka at a cost over Rs 1 billion.

 Rotary was founded on principles that remain at the heart of the organization today.
 These principles reflect our core values — integrity, diversity, service, leadership, and fellowship, or friendship.
 Our core values emerge as themes in our guiding principles.